 Keep the soil moist as you wait for sprouts to appear.
 Once your plant has more than two rows of leaves on the stem (and the weather is right) you can transplant it in the garden.

 I prefer transplanting herbs over growing them from seed.
 It saves time and energy, although it is the more expensive option.
+But using plant starts makes a great way to start herb gardening for beginners.

 You can transplant most herbs into beds after the last frost date for your area.
 Hardier herbs like cilantro and parsley can be planted a few weeks before the last frost date as cooler temperatures won’t hurt them.

 Basil, oregano, rosemary and lavender prefer warm weather.
-Wait until the ground warms to overnight temperatures of 50 degrees to plant these outside.
+Wait until the ground warms to overnight temperatures of 50 degrees F to plant these outside.

 Transplanting herbs is as simple as digging a hole in a bed or planter pot large enough for the plant’s root ball to fit comfortably.
 Cover the roots with soil and water generously for the first day or two after planting.